-Admission into the school's Cosmetology, Manicurist, Barbering, and Esthetician program require the applicant pay a nonrefundable \$25.00 to cover the Permit Fee required by the Texas Department of Licensure and Regulations.
+Admission into the school's Cosmetology, Advanced Cosmetology, Manicurist, Barbering, Esthetician, Eyelash Extension, and Advanced Esthetician programs require the applicant pay a nonrefundable \$25.00 to cover the Permit Fee required by the Texas Department of Licensure and Regulations.

 Prospective students interested in Barbering and Cosmetology related programs who have a record of crimes involving prohibited sexual conduct or crimes involving children as victims, or crimes of a physical nature against another person (such as homicide, kidnapping and assault) must complete the Texas Department of Licensing and Regulations ("TDLR") pre-approval process and pay the \$25 application fee.
 If TDLR does not approve the application, the prospective student is not qualified to enroll in the program.